Chesterkxng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 : Write a script that displays the result of BREATH to the power LOVE 11-Binary-to-decimal
 : convert a numeber from base 2 to 10
+12-combination
+: a script that make a combination of characters